“The electric bass is such a big instrument, I have small hands; Can I even play it?”

 - For any application other than practicing, a larger bass will be better

 Best Bass for Small Hands: Final Thoughts & Verdict

 So these were my recommendations for the best bass guitars for small hands.
 All of them offer superb quality for their respective price segments.

 To summarize, here’s the TL;DR:

 If you’re tight on budget, go with one of Squier Affinity Bronco or Gretsch G2220 Junior Jet Bass.
 Both of them offer terrific quality for the price and take upgrades very well.

-But my favorite bass is certainly the Squier Classic Vibe Mustang, not because it’s the best bass out there or anything, but it checks all the right boxes and still comes well under $500.
+But my favorite bass is certainly the Squier Classic Vibe Mustang, not because it’s the best bass out there or anything, but because it checks all the right boxes and still comes well under $500.

-You’ll be hard-pressed to find a fault with this one unless you really compare it with the more premium ones.
+You’ll be hard-pressed to find fault with this one unless you really compare it with the more premium ones.

 What Bass is Best for Small Hands?

-If you’re on a budget then the Squier Affinity Bronco is one the best bass guitar for small hands.
+If you’re on a budget then the Squier Affinity Bronco is one of the best bass guitar for small hands.
 An equally decent alternative is the Gretsch G2220 Junior Jet II.